gpuweb/WSL/Spec/source/index.rst

     #.
 For each parameter of the function, from left to right:

         #.
 Lookup the address of that parameter
         #.
-Emit a store of the value of the corresponding argument to that address
+Emit a store of the value of the corresponding argument to that address, of a size appropriate to the type of it
         #.
 Modify the new environment to have a binding from that parameter name to that address

     #.
 Make a block statement from the body of the function, annotated with this new environment